rovjuvano/docker-files/rust-lang/v1.2.0/README.md

 Modifications to container are discarded.
 If you understand the rust-shell alias or the Dockerfile, feel free to create persistent containers or build your own updated images.

 ## Notes
-smoke tested with Docker v1.5.0 and Boot2Docker v1.5.0 on MacOS
+smoke tested with Docker Toolbox v1.8.1 on MacOS 10.10